zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects anyone implementing Portlet 3.0 that uses `PortletURLImpl`.
+This affects code that attempts to subclass or create a new instance of the classes listed previously.

 #### How should I update my code?